ruu9211/FirstProject-SQL-LHL/README.md

 * Extracting actionable insights from raw session and transaction data.

 ## Future Goals
+* Further clean the datasets to establish relationships and link the data effectively.
 * Incorporate visual diagrams to better visualize and interpret data.
 * Analyze customer feedback sentiment to better understand product perception.
 * Evaluate the impact of different social engagement types on sales and customer activity.